50 Free Fall Activities In Denver

 WHERE: Denver Art Museum, 100 W. 14th Ave.
 Pkwy.

 At the Denver Art Museum Friendship Powwow, experience powwow dance and pageantry, participate in a community mural project, enter to win prize drawings, browse vendor booths, and enjoy your first (or 101st) piece of fry bread.

 WHEN: Sept.
 6-7

 WHERE: Belmar Center, 7112 W. Alaska Dr., Lakewood

 The annual Festival Italiano Food & Wine Festival at Belmar Center is a fun-filled celebration of all things Italian.
 The event will feature over 70 of the finest Italian food, wine and artisan vendors from the area who will sell ceramics, gelato, sausage, baked goods, pasta, flowers, herbs, sculpture, antique maps, produce, pizza and much more.

-This family friendly fest commemorates the world-famous and time-honored tradition of German heritage.
+A family friendly fest Denver's Oktoberfest commemorates the world-famous and time-honored tradition of German heritage.
 Enjoy German attractions including music from national touring groups, performances by international dancers, children's activities, and heritage booths selling German goods, splendid decor, an accordion concert and authentic drinks and cuisine.

 Festival of Scarecrows

 Head to Historic Olde Town Arvada for the Festival of Scarecrows, with scarecrow contests, a pumpkin patch, kids costume parade, community booths, hay wagon rides, giant pumpkin contest.